Electrical Fault FindingFind the Problem. Fix It Permanently.

 - Wasted time: Hours of frustrating investigation that a professional diagnoses in minutes with proper equipment.

-Professional diagnosis saves money: A £80 diagnostic call that identifies the exact problem costs less than multiple DIY repair attempts that don't fix the underlying fault.
+Professional diagnosis saves money: A fixed-price diagnostic call that identifies the exact problem costs less than multiple DIY repair attempts that don't fix the underlying fault.

 Our Diagnostic Process